StevenMcGown/smcgown/content/blog/kubernetes/8-4-network-namespaces.md

 When you try to ping now, you no longer get the network unreachable message, but you still don't get any response back from the ping.
 What might be the problem?

-We discussed a similar situation in an earlier lecture where we tried to reach the external internet from our home network through our router.
+We discussed a similar situation in an earlier post where we tried to reach the external internet from our home network through our router.
 Our home network has internal private IP addresses that the destination network doesn't know about, so they cannot reach back.

 To resolve this, we need to enable NAT (Network Address Translation) on our host acting as a gateway so that it can send the messages to the LAN using its own address.
 This allows the destination network to respond correctly.